Symptoms and Next Steps COVID-19

 What Should I do if I have Symptoms Similar to Coronavirus (COVID-19)?

-If you are experiencing flu-like symptoms including fever, cough or shortness of breath and have traveled recently should contact the Pardee COVID-19 Helpline (828-694-8048) between 8:00 a.m. and 8:00 p.m. for guidance on symptom management and next steps.
+If you are experiencing flu-like symptoms including fever, cough or shortness of breath and have traveled recently should contact the Pardee COVID-19 Helpline (828-694-8048) between 8:00 a.m. and 5:00 p.m.
+Monday through Friday for guidance on symptom management and next steps OR

-If you’re experiencing a medical emergency, call 9-1-1 and inform the dispatcher if you are experiencing symptoms of COVID-19.
+- If you have trouble breathing or are experiencing a medical emergency, GO directly to the closest emergency department or CALL 9-1-1 and inform the dispatcher you are experiencing symptoms of COVID-19.